rjmatthews62/MooCoderPy/README.md

 Icons sourced from https://icons8.com/

 ## Release History ##
+0.5.8 - Included fix for properties with periods (contrib by Katelyn Gigante)

 0.5.7 - Improved handling of error lines to reduce chance of spoofing.

 0.5.6 - Added type icons to tabs